Grace O'Malley: Marriage to Bourke

 By 1566, O'Malley had married a second time, this time to Risdeárd an Iarainn ("Iron Richard") Bourke, 18th Mac William Íochtar (d.1583), his nickname deriving from his ironworks at Burrishoole, the place of his principal castle and residence.
-Tibbot Bourke, 1st Viscount Mayo was a child of this marriage.
+Tibbot, 1st Viscount Mayo, was a child of this marriage.

 Still not satisfied with her revenge, O'Malley then sailed for Ballycroy and attacked the garrison at Doona Castle, overpowering the defenders and taking the castle for herself.
 Her attack against the MacMahons was not the first time she interrupted someone at their prayers.
 Legend tells of another lord who stole property from her and fled to a church for sanctuary.
 She was determined to wait out the thief, maintaining that he could starve or surrender.
 The thief dug a tunnel and escaped, however, and the hermit who took care of the church broke his vow of silence to scold her for attempting to harm someone who had sought sanctuary.
 Her reply is not recorded.

 More than twenty years after her death, an English Lord Deputy of Ireland recalled her ability as a leader of fighting men, noting the fame she still had among the Irish people.